iceeworld/ZhiyuanDang.github.io/_pages/about.md

 News
 ------
 * Feb.
-24, one paper was accepted to CVPR 2020 (~22% acceptance rate)
+24, one paper was accepted to CVPR 2020 (~22% acceptance rate).

 Firends